brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 **Result**
 Add Course is available from the Courses page.
 I was able to add a course though there is no audio confirmation when a course is added.
 Remove Course does not work consistently.
 Tabbing through the course information does not go to the Remove course from plan link, though this can be accessed via a mouse and there is a visual bookmark indicator.There is no audio confirmation that Course has been deleted-The bookmark icon changes visually, but there is no audio feedback.We need to go back to Course page to remove Course and check if Course has been removed Inconsistent availability of Remove option – On repeated use, sometimes the remove option doesn’t appear either as a button or link and does not work on the dashboard and I had to go to the add courses page and remove the files, another day it appears as a link and works.

 ### My Account

-#### Scenario 1
+#### Action 1

 **Description**
 My profile

 **Result**
-Tabbing on Dashboard page reaches My account tab.After the search button, the next tab is read out as ‘toggle messaging drawer graphic link’Account has Profile, Calendar, Private Files, Reports, Preferences, Log Out
+Tabbing on Dashboard page reaches My account tab.After the search button, the next tab is read out as ‘toggle messaging drawer graphic link’Account has Profile, Calendar, Private Files, Reports, Preferences, Log Out.

-#### Scenario 1
+#### Action 2

 **Description**
 Preferences (Only for users test)

 **Result**
 Edit preferences- Added description easily

-#### Scenario 1
+#### Action 3

 **Description**
 Notification Preference / Notifications are disturbing me.
 I would like to stop them.

 **Result**
 Notification preferences- only check box to disable notifications is functional, which I can navigate with the tab key.
 The options under that can be accessed with the arrow keys, although they are not functional.

-#### Scenario 1
+#### Action 4

 **Description**
 Change Password

 **Result**
 Able to change password successfully.
 Changed to learnerhi123 and back to original one.

-#### Scenario 1
+#### Action 5

 **Description**
 Open the image of the UNSSC tree structure to test graph

 **Result**
 I can’t figure out where the UNSSC tree structure is

 ## Scenarios